theuniversaltimer/theuniversaltimer.github.io/README.md

 # Universal Timer

-A flexible, visual timer and alarm app built with **React** and **TypeScript**.
+A flexible, visual timer and alarm app built with React and TypeScript.
 Perfect for everything from simple alarms to Pomodoro timers.

 **Try it out:** [Live Demo](https://theuniversaltimer.github.io)